 With benefits like not having to pay to lease a physical office and eliminating the rush-hour commute, working remotely was an easy choice for some companies.
 And let’s not forget the improved work-life balance that remote work present.
 One study shows employees who work from home are 22% happier than workers who always have to report into an on-site office location.

 Even with all its perks, it’s normal to struggle with making sure your remote team is as productive as they were when staff came into the office every day.
 To ensure productivity never takes a dip, consider implementing these five tips in 2022.

 1. Educate Your Team To Recognize the Warning Signs of Scams and Online Threats

-When it comes to identity theft, there are several signs you can tell your team to watch out for so that their sensitive data never falls into the wrong hands.
-For example, signs of financial fraud include unfamiliar charges within their bank account or on their credit card statement and frequent phone calls from debt collectors interrupting their workday.
-Make sure they also know to check their credit score daily, as a significant drop can also indicate financial fraud and a stolen identity.
+When it comes to identity theft, there are several signs you tell your team to watch out for so that their sensitive data never falls into the wrong hands.
+For example, signs of financial fraud include unfamiliar charges within their bank account or on their credit card statement and frequent phone calls from debt collectors, interrupting their workday.
+Make sure they also know to check their credit score daily, as a significant drop also indicate financial fraud and a stolen identity.

 It’s also wise to let the team in on the signs of internet fraud.
 Instances like getting alerts regarding login attempts to specific online tools or social media accounts and receiving multiple emails alerting the team of a data breach that recommend changing their password immediately.

 Knowing signs of identity theft is crucial to maximizing the productivity levels of a remote team.

 Next, remote workers have a streamlined way of communication with customers.
 No matter where your team is located or where in the world customers are be working, a centralized software solution is what takes mediocre customer communication and elevates it to be exceptional.